-'''

 1 to receive notice of the hearing in favor of the application.

-3. Special Organizations formed for the

-3 purpose of support to the proposal.
+2 3.
+Special Organizations formed for the 3 purpose of support to the proposal.
 4. Other interested citizens.

-5

-(e) Opponent's Case.
-The presiding officer

-6 shall call for persons in opposition to the proposal to testify.

-7 Those persons in opposition will be called in the following order:

-1. Persons who received or were entitled

-9 to receive notice of the hearing in opposition to the proposal.

-2. Special organizations formed for the

-11 purpose of opposition to the proposal.
+4 5 (e) Opponent's Case.
+The presiding officer 6 shall call for persons in opposition to the proposal to testify.
+7 Those persons in opposition will be called in the following order: 1.
+Persons who received or were entitled 8 9 to receive notice of the hearing in opposition to the proposal.
+2. Special organizations formed for the 10 - NAJEWICZ 'niy Courth 197338 11 purpose of opposition to the proposal.
 3. Other interested citizens.

-(f) Rebuttal Testimony.
-The presiding officer

-14 shall allow the Applicant or Applicant's representative to offer

-15 testimony in rebuttal to the opponents.

-16

-(g) Commission Inquiries.
-Upon request from

-17 any Commission member, the chairman may permit any questions from

-18 that member be directed to the proponents, opponents or staff.
+12 (f) Rebuttal Testimony.
+The presiding officer 13 10.
+Dall 14 shall allow the Applicant or Applicant's representative to offer 15 testimony in rebuttal to the opponents.
+Room 16 (g) Commission Inquiries.
+Upon request from 17 any Commission member, the chairman may permit any questions from 18 that member be directed to the proponents, opponents or staff.
 19 No rebuttal shall be permitted unless requested by the chairman.

-20

-(h) Close of Hearing.
-The presiding officer

-21 shall conclude the hearing and the Commission shall deliberate the

-22 proposal or set a time for such deliberation.

-(i) Commission Decision.
-The Commission, in

-23

-24 making its decision, may incorporate findings proposed by the

-25 proponents, opponents or staff, or adopt thier own.

-.6

-(j) Vote.
-The majority vote of the members

-Page
+20 (h) Close of Hearing.
+The presiding officer 21 shall conclude the hearing and the Commission shall deliberate the 22 proposal or set a time for such deliberation. (i) Commission Decision.
+The Commission, in 23 24 making its decision, may incorporate findings proposed by the 25 proponents, opponents or staff, or adopt thier own. .6 (j) Vote.
+The majority vote of the members voting shall decide question.

-5 - RESOLUTION
+Page 5 - RESOLUTION

-'''

-H. Alternate Procedure for Reopening Hearing During deliberation, should any Commissioner determine 4 that additional evidence is necessary, then prior to a decision 5 on the proposal, and upon vote of the majority of the Commission, 6 a hearing may be reopened for the purpose of receiving additional 7 testimony and evidence.
-I. Disqualification of Commission Members (1) Any Commission member shall abstain from 10 participation in a hearing and/or participation in a Commission $^{ m II}$ decision after a hearing when, in the judgment of the Commission member, personal interest in the land use proposal, significant pre-hearing or ex-parte contacts with regard to the land use 14 proposal or any other reason that would impair the Commission member's 15 impartiality.
-(2) Any Commission member shall abstain when the 16 17 Commission member or any person in the Commission member's those contacts at the commencement of the hearing.
-Page $\,6\,$ - RESOLUTION voting shall decide question.
+H. Alternate Procedure for Reopening Hearing 2 During deliberation, should any Commissioner determine 3 that additional evidence is necessary, then prior to a decision 5 on the proposal, and upon vote of the majority of the Commission, a hearing may be reopened for the purpose of receiving additional 7 testimony and evidence.
+I. Disgualification of Commission Members 8 (1) Any Commission member shall abstain from 9 10 participation in a hearing and/or participation in a Commission 104 - Polk County Courthouse Dalla Jon 97338 II decision after a hearing when, in the judgment of the Commission member, personal interest in the land use proposal, significant pre-hearing or ex-parte contacts with regard to the land use 14 proposal or any other reason that would impair the Commission member's 15 impartiality.
+Room (2) Any Commission member shall abstain when the 16 17 Commission member or any person in the Commission member's 18 household owns property that would be affected by the land use proposal.
+Likewise, any Commission member shall abstain when $^{20}$ any decision or recommendation on the land use proposal would 21 be to the pecuniary benefit or detriment of the member or any 22 person in the member's household.
+(3) Any Commission member who intends to 23 participate in a Commission decision despite having had pre-hearing or ex-parte contacts shall reveal the nature and substance of those contacts at the commencement of the hearing.
+Page 6 - RESOLUTION

-person in the member's household.

-(3) Any Commission member who intends to

-participate in a Commission decision despite having had pre-hearing or ex-parte contacts shall reveal the nature and substance of